-For example, when we were in India with C&A Foundation in 2016, we spent the day with organic cotton farmers, photographing and filming them, going about their daily lives.
+For example, when we were in India with C&A Foundation, we spent the day with organic cotton farmers, photographing and filming them, going about their daily lives.
 At the end of the day they invited us back to their home for a cup of tea.
 As I sat there drinking tea, I couldn’t help think it was too good a scene not to capture and so I asked if they would mind me taking a photograph.
 Because we’d built rapport and they trusted me, they were more than happy to oblige.
 I then made sure I put the camera down, had a chat and enjoyed my tea with them.

 One comment that struck me from Emma Chetcuti at Multistory was, “consent shouldn’t paralyse.”
 I think many photographers and charities have become very fearful of this and of course you do need to ask permission to take or use someone’s image.
 However, there have been times when I have spotted an opportunity for a photo and taken it and asked for consent retrospectively.